Timmtet/Capstone-Project1/README.md

 b.
 Customer Acquisition using supervised learning: Here, the previous analysis  was used to build a machine learning model that predicts whether or not each individual will respond to the campaign.

 c.
-Kaggle Competition - This used the chosen model to make predictions on the campaign data as part of a Kaggle Competition and see how it measures up to the other fellow students.
+Kaggle Competition - This used the chosen model to make predictions on the campaign data as part of a Kaggle Competition to see how it measures up to the other peoples's work.

 2. Data Files